ajtock/NGS_intro_Cambridge_SysBio/README.md

          results/cutadapt/*.fastq.gz
   ```

-  The quality of the reads has improved after cleaning with Cutadapt, but some warnings and so-called "failures" remain.
+  The quality of the reads has improved after cleaning with Cutadapt, but there are some issues.

-  The warning for the [Per base sequence content](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/4%20Per%20Base%20Sequence%20Content.html) module can be safely ignored, as:
-  > "some types of library will always produce biased sequence composition, normally at the start of the read.
-Libraries produced by priming using random hexamers (including nearly all RNA-Seq libraries) and those which were fragmented using transposases inherit an intrinsic bias in the positions at which reads start.
-This bias does not concern an absolute sequence, but instead provides enrichement of a number of different K-mers at the 5’ end of the reads.
-Whilst this is a true technical bias, it isn't something which can be corrected by trimming and in most cases doesn't seem to adversely affect the downstream analysis."

-  The [Per sequence GC content](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/5%20Per%20Sequence%20GC%20Content.html) may also reflect this technical bias.

   The [Sequence length distribution](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/7%20Sequence%20Length%20Distribution.html) warning can also be ignored as we expect variable-length sequences after trimming.

-  "Failure" with regard to [Sequence duplication levels](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/8%20Duplicate%20Sequences.html), however, will need attention.
-  Duplication can be addressed by discarding either duplicate reads or duplicate alignments to a reference genome.
+  Sequence duplication can be addressed by discarding either duplicate reads or duplicate alignments to a reference genome.
   We will use the latter approach.
 </p></details>